Closeup of a hand installing a Rockwool insulation batt on top of a brick wall

 The International Building Code demands an STC of 50 for multi-family buildings.
 This level is the rating at which most people feel their home is adequately insulated from external noises.

 At STC 50, you can’t hear your neighbors talking through the walls, and any loud noises will only be very faint.
-By contrast, at an STC rating of 30, normal conversation can be heard and understood.

 At the top end of STC scores, 60 or above is considered excellent soundproofing.
 At STC 60, even boisterous speech will be inaudible.